dhdaines/playa/README.md

 PDF also has the concept of "marked content points".
 PLAYA suports these with objects of `object_type == "tag"`.
 The tag name and properties are also accessible via the `mcs` attribute.

+You may also wish to know the complete stack of enclosing marked content sections.
+This is accessible from the `mcstack` property.
+Note that though it's called a "stack", it's actually a tuple.
+This means that it is immutable, and you can check if it has changed from one object to the next using the `is` operator.

+All content objects can also refer back to their containing `Page` from the `page` property.
+This uses weak reference magic in order to avoid causing memory leaks.

 ### Form XObjects